apify/apify-client-python/README.md

 We use the [Google docstring format](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) for documenting the code.
 We document every user-facing class or method, and enforce that using the flake8-docstrings library.

-The rendered documentation in `docs/docs.md` is then generated from the docstrings in the code using Sphinx and some heavy post-processing.
+The documentation is then rendered from the docstrings in the code using Sphinx and some heavy post-processing and saved as `docs/docs.md`.
 To generate the documentation, just run `./build_docs.sh`.